VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/index.md

     B -->|No| F(Class A)
     D -->|No| F(Class A)
 ```

 Flowdiagram adapted from IEC-62304, Figure 3 – Assigning software safety classification.

 In determining the software safety classification of the SOFTWARE SYSTEM:

 - Probability of a software failure shall be assured to be 1.
 - Only RISK CONTROL measures not implemented within (External to) the SOFTWARE SYTEM shall be considered.

+!!!note

-NOTE: Such RISK CONTROL measures may reduce the probability that a software failure will cause HARM, and/or the severity of that HARM.
+     Such RISK CONTROL measures may reduce the probability that a software failure will cause HARM, and/or the severity of that HARM.

 [^1]: van Deutekom HWM, Haitjema S. Recommendations for IVDR compliant in-house software development in clinical practice: a how-to paper with three use cases.
 Clin Chem Lab Med.
 2022.
 PMID: [35538674](https://www.degruyter.com/document/doi/10.1515/cclm-2022-0278/html).
 [^2]: [Veldnorm VKGL](https://www.vkgl.nl/nl/kwaliteit/formulieren-documenten-kwaliteit/7-veldnormen).